Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 # Setting up the development environment

-After Vaa3D is successfully installed, enter the directory where the [mBrainAligner](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner) package is located.
+After Vaa3D is successfully built, put the `mBrainAligner` package in the `PATH\vaa3d_tools\hackathon\` directory.
 In the `1.preprocessing ` folder, the code is based on Matlab.
-In the `2.global_registration`,`3.local_registration` and `Tools` folders, the code is based on C++ and  also provides a Visual Studio 2013 project file **".vcxproj"** for compilation.
+In the `2.global_registration`,`3.local_registration` and `Tools` folders, the code is based on C++ and  also provides a Visual Studio 2013 project file **".vcxproj"** for compilation, During the compilation process, when there is an error that opencv related files cannot be opened, please manually configure the opencv3.1.0 environment in the project.

 ## Matlab Code